So nice to meet you! First, the professional bio (’cause I’m fancy like that)

-My name is not Betty.
+My name is not Betty. (‘Nother story, ‘nother time.)
 But I do love to garden.
-And surf, and snowboard, and ski, climb, camp, kayak, backpack… pretty much anything that brings me outdoors.
+And camp.
+And paddle.
+And hike, bike, surf, ski, snowboard… pretty much anything that brings me outdoors.
 I see it as a lifestyle, not merely a heap of hobbies.

 It’s really hard to get any work done here.